codefresh-io/docs.codefresh.io/_docs/deployments/promotions/promotion-policy.md

  SCREENSHOT

-### Match Promotion Policy to Products and Environments
+### Evaluate Promotion Policy for Products and Environments
-Select a specific Product-Environment pair to match the Promotion Policy that will be applied.
+Select a specific Product-Environment pair to match the Promotion Policy that will be applied for it.
 Codefresh matches the Promotion Policy with the highest priority for the selected combination.

-When there are multiple Promotion Policies for a Product or Environment, the Match Promotion Policy functionality is valuable to review the policy that will be applied and potentially adjusting its priority as required.
+When there are multiple Promotion Policies for a Product or Environment, evaluating the Promotion Policy is valuable to review the policy that will be applied and potentially adjusting its priority as required.

 1. From the sidebar, select **Promotion Policies**.
 1. In the Promotion Policies page, click **Match Promotion Policy**.